EphrataTech/contact-us/README.md

 2. Open `contact.html` in your browser.
 3. Fill out the form and submit.

+# How to solve the conflict that occured
+- We encountered a merge conflict because changes were made to the same line of code on different branches.
+The conflict occurred when we tried to merge - the pull request by clicking the "Merge pull request" button.

+- To resolve the conflict, we clicked on the "Resolve conflict" button, which took us to a page showing the exact lines that were in conflict.
+There, we reviewed both versions of the conflicting code, chose the version we preferred, and removed the other.

+- After finalizing the changes, we clicked "Mark as resolved" to confirm that the conflict had been handled.
+Since there were no remaining conflicts with the base branch, we were then able to successfully merge the pull request.

 #  Customization

 - To change the design, edit `style.css`.